abhishek6969/AzureResourceGraph-Queries-KQL/UpdateManager-VM-Assessment/Readme.md

-# Azure Resource Graph Query for Azure Inventory for Key Resources
+# Azure Resource Graph Query for Azure Update Manager Assessment for VMs

 ## Overview

-This document provides details on how to use the provided Kusto query to retrieve and analyze information about Azure Environment Inventory.
+This document provides details on how to use the provided Kusto query to retrieve and analyze information about VM patch status using update manager.
 ## Usage

 ### Step 1: Access Azure Resource Graph Explorer